 “People didn’t notice the reason made no sense, they just heard a reason.
 Wow, that’s useful information Chef.
 Just babble out damn near anything.”

 “Our brains like explanations.
 Maybe why so many people seek out religion.
-It’s a ridiculous explanation of how things came to be, but better than uncertainty, people hate uncertainty.”
+It’s a ridiculous explanation of how things came to be, but better than uncertainty, people fear uncertainty.”

 “They don’t get that uncertainty is what the world, the universe, is all about?”